-Hall PR, founded by Steven Hall and Sam Firer in 1996, is a global hospitality/lifestyle public relations, consulting and concept development agency headquartered in New York City, Los Angeles, and Tokyo, Japan (Office K2M).
-Hall PR is also affiliated with Andrew Freeman & Co. in San Francisco.
-Hall PR works closely with other PR professionals in the United States and Europe to ensure their clients National and International coverage.
+Hall PR, founded in 1996 by Steven Hall and the late Sam Firer, is a global hospitality / travel / lifestyle public relations, consulting, and concept development agency headquartered in New York City.
+Hall PR is affiliated with Office K2M in Tokyo, Japan, and Andrew Freeman & Co. in San Francisco, and works closely with other PR professionals in the United States and Europe to ensure their clients National and International coverage.

 At Hall PR we are proud to be the representatives for our clients to the media.
 From print and on-line to television and radio we cover all bases in our work.
 We are a supermarket of ideas for journalists and over the years they continue to come to us before others to seek information.

 As the world grows and changes, so does Hall PR.
 We are adept at supporting our clients in the world of social media and stay current in the constant changes the media world offers.
 We believe there is more than the written word to put "butts in seats" and "heads in beds".
 We come up with creative plans of social media and other marketing initiatives to help grow your business.

 Born from restaurant and hospitality professionals Hall PR is often called upon to brainstorm about, and refine food service concepts.
 We offer our experience and know-how to growing restaurant and hotel groups who are seeking representation and concepts for properties as they expand around the globe.